pulumi/docs/content/docs/guides/crosswalk/aws/vpc.md

 The `subnets` argument simply takes an array of subnet specifications.
 Each one can include this information:

 * `type`: A required type of subnet to create.
 There are three kinds available:
-    * A `public` subnet is is one whose traffic is routed to an [Internet Gateway (IGW)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+    * A `public` subnet is one whose traffic is routed to an [Internet Gateway (IGW)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
     * A `private` subnet is one that is configured to use a [NAT Gateway (NAT)](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat.html) so that it can reach the internet,